 NEXT CALL FOR NOMINATIONS EXPECTED IN SPRING 2023

 George Butterworth was one of the two founding fathers of the European Society for Developmental Psychology.
 He died on February 12th, 2000.

 George Butterworth was an internationally respected authority on infant development.
 After completing his D.Phil. at Oxford, his professional stations were at Southampton University, at the University of Stirling, and ultimately at the University of Sussex.
 He was appointed Honorary Professor at the University of East London in 1996.
 His contributions to the discipline include founding both the British Infancy Research Group and the Journal Developmental Science.

 The European Association of Developmental Psychology (previously European Society for Developmental Psychology) established the George Butterworth Young Scientist Award in his honor.
-The Award is given every two years, and it will be presented for the Fifth time at the 18th European Conference on Developmental Psychology, Utrecht, Netherlands.
+The Award is given every two years, and it will be presented at the European Conference on Developmental Psychology.

 The awardee will receive EUR 500.
 He/she will be offered the opportunity to present the research of the dissertation as an invited address at the Conference, and will be invited, and supported, to publish the invited address in the European Journal of Developmental Psychology.
 He/she will also be invited to join the next award committee.

-The recommendation letters, the article or chapter, and a copy of the original PhD thesis (any European language is permitted) should be sent by email to the chair of the Award committee, M. Rosario (Charo) Rueda (PDF format preferred), before March 31st, 2017.
+The recommendation letters, the article or chapter, and a copy of the original PhD thesis (any European language is permitted) should be sent by email to the EADP secretary (PDF format preferred).